-Work under the contract involves installing the railway signalling system for both the 90km-long lines, and includes 20 stations.
+Work under the contract involves installing the complete railway signalling system for both the lines that are 90km long and include 20 stations.

-In addition, work includes ACC-M railway signalling system, a computerised multi-station interlocking and traffic management systems (TMS) at the control centre of each line.
-It is expected to be complete in 2015.
+The work, which is expected to be completed in 2015, includes the ACC-M railway signalling system, a computerised multi-station interlocking and traffic management systems (TMS) at the control centre of each line.

-The installation will also comprise the supply of level crossings, passenger information, video surveillance and anti-intrusion systems.
+In addition, the installation will also include the supply of level crossings, passenger information, video surveillance and anti-intrusion systems.

-Based on Alstom’s multi-station Smartlock and Iconis control centre solutions, the new system will enable ARST to manage rail traffic in real-time on both lines in an efficient, fully automated manner.
+The new system, which is based on Alstom’s multi-station Smartlock and Iconis control centre solutions, will enable ARST to manage rail traffic in real-time on both lines in an efficient, fully automated manner.